 When it comes to getting around Cabo, you have a few different options.
 Hotels and resorts often have shuttle services running between the hotel and airport as well as key spots like the downtown area, for example.
 Check before booking and, if it’s something important to you, make sure you find a hotel that offers this service.

 If you feel comfortable driving overseas, you may like to look into hiring a car.
 This option will give you the absolute freedom to go where you please when you please but does come with more costs.
-Alternatively, you may like to simply use Uber for a cheap and reliable method of transport and use this link for AU$10 off your first ride!
+Alternatively, you may like to simply use Uber for a cheap and reliable method of transport.
 What’s great about Uber is the ability to ensure set fare rates and pay via the app, to ensure a scam free situation.

 Lastly, you can also organise your very own private transport for the duration of your trip.
 We spoke with a local tour guide who said he meets tourists on his tours and offers his driving services if they ask for help.
 There are also other companies set-up who offer this service too so be sure to find the option that’s best for you.

 Visiting Los Cabos for the first time?
 Here’s a look at what you need to pack for your trip: